5 Property valuation methods to value your real estate investment

 A lease's provisions affect rental and capital values, and you should examine it carefully.
 Landlords desire a modern institutional lease with a term of 15 to 25 years, with upward only rent reviews every five years, and with the tenant responsible for all repairs, maintenance, and insurance costs, including rent loss coverage in the event of damage or loss.

 Not every property is acceptable for a lease, and the final terms are usually negotiated.
 The owner of a major complex may insist on a standard lease, in which case the prospective tenant must accept it or decline a unit.

-The valuer will ask about the current rent payable, how often it's paid, when it's due, whether it's paid in advance or arrears, and what punishments are available for late payments (current leases often include a 3–4% penalty on late payments).
+The valuer will ask about the current rent payable, how often it's paid, when it's due, whether it's paid in advance or arrears, and what punishments are available for late payments.

 The tenant would be responsible for all repairs, maintenance, and insurance.
 The landlord's obligation is ambiguous if some outgoings remain.